SakVSF/streamlit-replicate-img-app/README.md

 Run `streamlit run streamlit_app.py --server.enableXsrfProtection false`.
 The streamlit applicated should run on your localhost.

-We DO NOT TAKE ANY CREDIT for the pytorch-naive-video-neural-style-transfer library (used in the `video_nst` folder).
-All credit goes to the original creator.
+We fully acknowledge that the pytorch-naive-video-neural-style-transfer library utilized in the video_nst folder is not of our creation.
+All credit and recognition belong to the original creator.